Five Decades of Tradition

-For more than 40 years, Revels has drawn on the traditions of world cultures to celebrate the seasons with a truly unique blend of music, dance, and storytelling.
+For nearly 50 years, Revels has drawn on the traditions of world cultures to celebrate the seasons with a truly unique blend of music, dance, and storytelling.

 John Meredith Langstaff, Founder

 Like the hero in a folktale, John Meredith Langstaff, founder of Revels, was born on an auspicious day: Christmas Eve.
 Bringing traditional music and rituals to new audiences to mark that special season became his life's work.
 John (better known as Jack) Langstaff grew up in Brooklyn Heights where his childhood was filled with music.
 His parents and their friends often held impromptu performances of Gilbert and Sullivan and gathered to sing Bach chorales, madrigals, and Christmas carols.